Freezer Defrost Interval Planner

 Optional Mini-Game: Batch Before Frost

-This optional canvas mini-game turns the planner idea into a quick challenge.
+This optional canvas mini-game turns the freezer defrost idea into a quick challenge.
 The same lesson applies: every extra opening lets in warm, humid air.
 Try to clear as many freezer orders as possible before frost reaches the danger zone.
 The game reads your current freezer type, humidity setting, and daily-opening estimate when you press start, so the challenge feels tied to the calculator rather than separate from it.

 Score0